pprabhu78/Streamline/docs/ProgrammingGuideDLSS_RR.md

 ### 10.0 TROUBLESHOOTING

-If the DLSSD output does not look right please check the following:
+If the DLSS-RR output does not look right please check the following:

 * If your motion vectors are in pixel space then scaling factors `sl::Constants::mvecScale` should be {1 / render width, 1 / render height}
 * If your motion vectors are in normalized -1,1 space then scaling factors `sl::Constants::mvecScale` should be {1, 1}
 * Make sure that jitter offset values are in pixel space
 * `NVSDK_NGX_Parameter_FreeMemOnRelease` is replaced with `slFreeResources`
 * `NVSDK_NGX_DLSS_Feature_Flags_MVLowRes` is handled automatically based on tagged motion vector buffer's size and extent.

+Please further refer to chapter 8.1 (Troubleshooting via Debug overlays) of the DLSS-RR Integration Guide.